nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 >
 > - Problems are the bulk of your job, so make it easier for yourself and jot some down, using the tables on pages 148–152 or the lists in each monster and world entry to help you. - Prep some NPCs.
 Pull some from a relevant faction, or make someone new.
 Think about what they want, practice their voice, etc.
 > - List a few descriptive details for a couple locations you expect them to visit, including interactive objects or terrain.
-> - Write a list of names, tech jargon, and other things you find hard to improvise.
+> - Write a list of [[names]], tech jargon, and other things you find hard to improvise.
 > - Read up on factions or monsters you may use, and bookmark pages you think you’ll need to reference, like a world you know they want to go to next.
 > - Prep any music, maps, and images, you want to use.
 Finding good location images can make action scenes more tangible.
 > - Practice a solid opening description.
 It hypes people up and starts your game off on solid footing.